 Investing In What Can Be

-At Berkshire Bank, we’re committed to investing in the success and vibrancy of our local communities.
-By providing financial support, it’s our goal to transform possibilities into a brighter reality for the people and places we serve.
+We’re committed to investing in the success and vibrancy of those living and working in our local communities.
+By providing financial support, it’s our goal to offer access to opportunity for populations that have been disproportionally and unfairly underserved.
+Ultimately we seek to change the narrative that has contributed the wealth divide.
 The following guidelines are intended to inform prospective applicants about the Foundation's mission, focus areas, priorities and application procedure.
 We invite your interest in our work, and welcome your participation and partnership.

 Within these focus areas, the Foundation gives priority to the following types of requests: